mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The value for hpke\_init\_key MUST be a public key for the asymmetric encryption scheme defined by cipher\_suite.
-The whole structure is signed using the client's identity key.
+The whole structure is signed using the client's signature key.
 A KeyPackage object with an invalid signature field MUST be considered malformed.
 The input to the signature computation comprises all of the fields except for the signature field.